What Causes Teeth

 - Bleaching gels that are too acidic.
 Some tooth whitening gels (the cheaper ones) use acidifiers in the formula to try to keep them stable while in storage.
 This can result in too many oxygen radicals getting down through the tooth enamel, to the inside of the tooth.

 - The "dehydrating" effect of some gels, which is a result of the chemical formulation.
 Again, the cheaper whitening gels tend to have more of a dehydrating effect.
+In addition, gels that cause dehydration of the tooth enamel give a false impression of whiteness.
+When the enamel re-hydrates again (usually within 30 minutes) the whiteness fades.

 You can read more about these potential problems at Teeth Whitening Facts.